-Begin by deciding a job title and writing a job description, which details the contribution the role – not ‘the person’ – must make to your business.
+Begin by deciding on a job title and writing a job description, which details the contribution the role – not 'the person' – must make to your business.
 List main tasks, responsibilities and objectives, as well as wages, hours, location and basis (ie full time, part time, fixed term or temporary).

 Writing a job description and person specification will help when advertising the post and assessing/interviewing applicants.

 Advertise only where you'll reach likely candidates.
 Advertising jobs online is popular, effective and cheaper than newspapers, etc.